JonCooperWorks/harness/README.md

 ## Security Considerations

 - Keys never exist outside secure storage
-- WASM sandbox provides isolation but not perfect containment
+- WASM provides cross-platform consistency, **not sandboxing** — plugins can access the network
-- Run Harness on isolated, monitored systems
+- Run Harness on isolated, monitored systems appropriate for executing untrusted code
 - Replay allowed but expiration-bound
 - All cryptographic actions logged with KeyIDs